Emmotes/ic_spoilers/docs/mehen.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Grumpy** (Guess)
 > Mehen gains a stack of Grumpy for each of the following checks that is met.
-He increases damage of all Champions in the formation by 100% for each stack of Grumpy he has, stacking multiplicatively.
+He increases the damage of all Champions in the formation by 100% for each stack of Grumpy he has, stacking multiplicatively.
 > - Adjacent to Farideh
 > - At least two columns behind Havilar
 > - At the top of the column
 > - At least three Champions in the column(s) in front of him
 > - At least two Champions in the column(s) behind him
-> - Adjacent to Champions with an average base attack cooldown of 5
+> - Adjacent to Champions with an average base attack cooldown of 5 seconds or less
 > - Adjacent to at least two Tiefling or Dragonborn Champions
 > - At least one other Tiefling or Dragonborn in his column
 > - Within 2 slots of Champions with at least 4 unique classes